 Beneficial Companion Plants

 Baba’s Calendula Mix - Repels whitefly from tomatoes and aphids away from beans and brassica's.
 Calendula also attracts beneficial insects, including ladybirds, lacewings and hoverflies, which prey on aphids.
 These flowers exude a sticky substance on their stems that attract aphids and traps them.
-We plant Nasturtiums next to brassica crops, specifically broccoli and pac choy which keeps the aphid pressure down significantly.
+We plant Calendula next to brassica crops, specifically broccoli and pac choy which keeps the aphid pressure down significantly.
 Plus, we find that beneficial ladybugs like to dine on the trapped aphids.
 A win-win situation!

 Queen Sophia Marigold - A very fragrant scented floral that keeps many pests like white flies away from your tomatoes and peppers.
-Pesty mosquitoes will also stay away so you can garden in peace!
+Pesky mosquitoes will also stay away so you can garden in peace!

 Wormwood - A strongly scented herb that can deter aphids and flea beetles from attacking neighbouring plants.
 Its yellow flowers attract hoverflies, lacewings and ladybirds, which prey on aphids.

 Common Chives - When planted alongside carrots, its strong scent confuses and deters the carrot root fly which can smell carrots from up to a mile away.